American Nightmare (band): Formation (1998–2004)

 American Nightmare was formed when Tim Cossar and Wesley Eisold (who was then a roadie for Ten Yard Fight) met up with Azy Relph and Jesse van Diest in 1998.
 They recorded a demo tape in 1999, followed by their debut release, a self-titled EP on Bridge 9 Records in 2000.
 After extensive touring and line-up changes, the band recorded their second EP, The Sun Isn't Getting Any Brighter.
 This was later combined with their self-titled effort to form Year One, which was released by Reflections Records in 2001 and reissued posthumously by Bridge 9.

 Their debut full-length, Background Music, was recorded for Equal Vision Records and released in 2001.
-They then embarked on multiple tours in support of the album including a Fall North American tour alongside Coverage.
+They then embarked on multiple tours in support of the album including a Fall North American tour alongside Converge.
 The extensive touring continued into the following year.
 In 2003, the band faced a legal battle with a similarly named band from Philadelphia.
 The band then changed their name briefly to the initials "A.N." then to American Nothing for a brief period.
 After the other American Nightmare threatened to file suit again, they changed their name to Give Up the Ghost (which was intended to be the name of their second album).
 Their second full length, We're Down Til We're Underground released on Equal Vision, displayed the band experimenting with their sound, with longer songs that did not follow the typical hardcore songwriting formula they had adhered to in their previous releases.